Netherland Line: Collaborations and mergers

 Later on NSU became Nedlloyd, and in 1977 the name changed to Koninklijke Nedlloyd ("Royal Nedlloyd").
 In 1981 the Koninklijke Nederlandsche Stoomboot-Maatschappij (KNSM) completed the group.

 In 1996, Koninklijke Nedlloyd merged its container shipping interests with the British company P&O to become, as P&O Nedlloyd, a major player in the worldwide container trade.
 In 2005 A.P.
 Moller-Maersk Group (Maersk) from Denmark acquired P&O Nedlloyd and the newly formed Maersk Line subsequently became the world's largest container shipping line.

 Offices

-SMN headquartered at the IJgracht in Amsterdam, later at the Scheepvaarthuis (Shipping House) together with other shipping companies.
+SMN was first headquartered at the IJgracht, eastern part of the Prins Hendrikkade.
+Later, it moved to the Scheepvaarthuis (Shipping House) together with other shipping companies.
 Employees arriving by bicycle came through the side entrance and used the famous Paternoster elevators to reach their floors.
 A monumental staircase led directly to the directors' floor.

 The company also maintained offices in Jakarta.

 Heritage

 The history and heritage of the Stoomboot Maatschappij 'Nederland' and other Dutch shipping companies is preserved at the Amsterdam and Rotterdam maritime museums.